LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### S3/Glacier Select:
   * Simple SQL queries (no joins), though you may filter by rows and columns
-  * Glacier Select input is a csv file with an S3 Select Statement (server-side filtration) cutting down on network transfer to consumer
+  * Glacier Select input is a csv file with an S3 Select Statement (server-side filtration) cutting down on network transfer to the consumer
+  * Anything more advanced=>Athena

 ### Amazon Quicksight:
   * BI/analytics serverless ML service used to build interactive visualizations, perform ad-hoc analysis without paying for integrations of data and leaving the data uncanned for exploration